SharonLutz/reverseMA/README.md

 <img src="plots/reverseMAplotBoth.png" width="400">

+## Reference
+**Lutz SM**, Sordillo J, Hokanson JE, Wu AC, Lange C. (2020) The Effects of Misspecification of the Mediator and Outcome in Mediation Analysis.
+Gen Epi.
+In Press.

 ## Speed Improvements using C++ Bindings and Threading
 A version of this package called reverseMAthread implements support for threading and a version of the mediation algorithm implemented using RcppEigen which can provide a significant boost in speed akin to multiprocessing but with less of a memory footprint.